BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 title: VSCod(e/ium) Extension
 description: A extension for VSCode and VSCodium by @khbsd and @ghostboats that has lots of helpful features for modders.
 published: true
-date: 2024-05-22T23:03:40.173Z
+date: 2024-05-23T00:48:03.637Z
 tags: vscode, vscodium, bg3-mod-helper, tool, tools, ghostboats, khbsd
 editor: markdown
 dateCreated: 2024-04-25T01:43:35.054Z
 ---

 # BG3 Mod Helper - A VSCod(e/ium) Extension
-Created by ghostboats and khbsd, this VSCode extension is designed to help mod authors speed up their mod creation workflows.
+Created by ghostboats and khbsd, this VSCod(e/ium) extension is designed to help mod authors speed up their mod creation workflows.
 The extension has multiple useful utilities that include but are not limited to:
 - **Mod Packing/Unpacking**
 - **UUID/Handle Generation**
 - **UUID Mapping**